fastlane/docs/docs/actions/jira.md

 # jira

-Leave a comment on JIRA tickets
+Leave a comment on a Jira ticket